AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Challenges

 \textbf{Legal Issues.} There are also potential legal issues with AIGC, especially with regards to the intellectual property rights of generated outputs.
 For instance, recent text-to-image DMs \cite{ramesh2022hierarchical,rombach2022high} are often trained on extremely large datasets with billions of text-caption pairs that are obtained from the web.
 Due to the size of the dataset, it is often difficult to carefully curate and check for the intellectual property rights of each image.
 Furthermore, due to the memorization ability of large models \cite{carlini2023extracting,carlini2023quantifying}, they might directly replicate images from the training set, which might leads to copyright infringement.
 To overcome this, some works \cite{ramesh2022hierarchical} have pre-training mitigations \cite{nichol2022dalle} such as deduplicating the training data, while some works investigate training factors to encourage diffusion models to generate novel images \cite{somepalli2023diffusion}.
 Further investigations in this direction are required for more effective and efficient ways of tackling this issue.

 \textbf{Domain-specialized Applications.} A potential challenge for AIGC is their application to specialized domains which might have less data, such as medical areas \cite{nori2023capabilities}, or laws \cite{xiao2021lawformer}.
 When using large language models such as ChatGPT, they also can hallucinate make factual errors \cite{ji2023survey}, which can be problematic in these specialized domains.
 A promising direction is to find ways to apply domain-specific knowledge to reduce and mitigate these errors when large language models are applied to specific domains \cite{agrawal2022large}, or to enhance the factuality of the generated text using a text corpus \cite{lee2022factuality}.
+We further note that LLMs have also been successfully applied in non-generative tasks such as segmentation \cite{zhu2024llafs}, action recognition \cite{qu2024llms} and long-tail recognition \cite{zhao2024ltgc}, showing their versatility even in these scenarios.

 \textbf{Multi-modal Combinations.} Generative models with multi-modal inputs are very useful as they can gain understanding of the context through different modalities, and can better capture the complexity of the real world.
 Such multi-modal models are important for many practical applications such as robotics \cite{driess2023palme} and dialogue systems \cite{OpenAI2023GPT4}.
 However, when we aim to have several modalities as input, it can be difficult to curate large-scale datasets with all modalities provided for each sample, which makes training such models challenging.
-To overcome this, one line of works \cite{tumanyan2023plug,tumanyan2023plug} allow for multiple input modalities by collaborating multiple pre-trained DMs, each with different input modalities.
+To overcome this, one line of works \cite{tumanyan2023plug,nair2023unite} allow for multiple input modalities by collaborating multiple pre-trained DMs, each with different input modalities.
 Further advancements in this domain are necessary to devise more efficient strategies for attaining multi-modality.